 Boren Scholarships provide funding for U.S. undergraduate students to study in Africa, Asia, Central & Eastern Europe, Eurasia, Latin America, and the Middle East.
 Boren Scholarships require rigorous language study and the majority of awardees spend a full academic year overseas.
 Applicants must be matriculated in a U.S. college or university upon application and throughout the Boren Scholarship.
 In exchange for funding, Boren Scholarship recipients commit to working in the federal government for at least one year after graduation.

-Visit the Boren Scholarship website here.
+For additional information, visit the Boren Scholarship website here.

 Candidates must be:

 - a U.S. citizen at the time of application

 - a high school graduate, or have earned a GED

 - matriculated in an undergraduate degree program located within the United States accredited by an accrediting body recognized by the U.S. Department of Education.
 Boren Scholars must remain matriculated in their undergraduate programs for the duration of the scholarship and may not graduate until the scholarship is complete.

 - applying to a study abroad program that meets home institution standards in a country outside of Western Europe, Canada, Australia, or New Zealand.
 Boren Scholarships are not for study in the United States.

 - $8,000 for a summer program (special initiative for STEM students only; 8 weeks abroad minimum)